 - Maire and Paavo Eerola Fund

 - Kirsti and Arvo Karjalainen Fund

 Grant-related enquiries should be sent to email@example.com.
 Enquiries may also be directed to Fund Officer Päivikki Eskelinen-Rönkä and Secretary Anu Toivonen.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications 2022 will be announced on May 19th.
-Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
-The grants can be withdrawn from May 11th.
+The grant decisions of the January round of applications 2022 will be announced on May 23rd.
+Both favourable and unfavourable grant decisions were sent to grant applicants by email approximately two weeks before that.
+The 2023 grants can be withdrawn from 22 May 2023.